All Episodes

 You know, CBS said that Trump's comment, maybe Second Amendment people can do something about Clinton's judges, highlighted the story for 14 minutes and 24 seconds on Tuesday night and Wednesday morning.

-Now, in contrast, the evening news with CBS and the CBS's morning show allowed only 59 seconds on Sadiq Mateen, the father of a guy that killed 49 people in Orlando and injured another 53 Americans.
+Now, in contrast, the evening news with CBS and the CBS's morning show allowed only 59 seconds on Siddique Mateen, the father of a guy that killed 49 people in Orlando and injured another 53 Americans.

 I want to go to this story.

-Because what it shows in all its ugly, despicable detail is that Hillary Clinton had a pay-to-play scandal as it relates to the Clinton Foundation while she was Secretary of State.
+There are new emails out today, and I want to get into this with you because what it shows in all its ugly, despicable detail is that Hillary Clinton had a pay-to-play scandal as it relates to the Clinton Foundation while she was Secretary of State.

-Now, this new batch of emails that was released, thanks to Judicial Watch and a Freedom of Information Act, and again, emails that should have been disclosed a long time ago, that sometimes the overlapping interest, the New York Times puts it, between the Clinton Foundation and the State Department when Hillary served as Secretary of State.
+Now, this new batch of emails that was released thanks to Judicial Watch and a Freedom of Information Act, and again, emails that should have been disclosed a long time ago, that sometimes the overlapping interest, the New York Times puts it, between the Clinton Foundation and the State Department when Hillary served as Secretary of State.

 Well, doesn't that sound like pay-to-play?